Krasnaya (river)

 The Krasnaya (Красная река; Rominta; Rominte; Rominta) is a river in Russia's Kaliningrad Oblast and Poland's Warmian-Masurian Voivodeship.

 The Krasnaya flows through Romincka Forest and flows into the Pissa at Gusev.
 Krasnolesye, Russia is one of the many villages and towns located on the river.

+Geography

+The river originates as the Błędzianka (English: Blindė) from Lake Werselskie (Gmina Przerośl) in the Polish Podlaskie Voivodeship.
+It initially curves southwest, then enters the Warmian-Masurian Voivodeship northeast of Przerośl, thus entering the former East Prussia.
+It flows through the Rominter Heide, (a nature reserve on the Polish-Russian border and a traditional hunting area), crosses the border into Russia, receives the Chornaya River from the left, and flows north-northwest until it empties into the Pissa River near Gusev (formerly Gumbinnen).

+The German name “Rominte” derives from the Old Prussian word “romus/ramus”, meaning "calm" or "well-behaved."